dkettchen/trans_standard_sizing/README.md

 Ideally the data produced by this project will also be useful to other fields where body measurements make a difference and the differences in trans people's measurements are currently not accounted for, like f.e. calculating chest volume in cardiovascular science.

+Additionally, I also hope that the work wear guidance on customising fit for things like PPE (while remaining compliant with regulations) will also be transferrable to other workers with custom fit needs, like anyone of unusual height or people with certain disabilities f.e., as this is ultimately not a problem exclusive to trans workers.

 ### Additional information

 The scope of the project and its various parts is laid out in more detail in our [methodology document](methodology.md).